Why La Tela di Carlotta?

 It’s time to change that!
 Experience is experience, at 30, at 50 or at 80 and it has to be taken seriously.

 I’ve lived in Marbella since 2007 and my whole daily life is in English with family and friends, and in Spanish everywhere else.
 If I concentrate I’m also semi-fluent in French, which J’adore!
 And finally, since Oliver came around my Finnish is also starting to take shape (my level at the moment is the same as a 4-year-old kid 😉

 We’re raising our kids multilingual: I speak Italian to them, my husband speaks Finnish, English is our family language and we live in Spain.
 Hard?
 Confusing?
 NO!
 Kids are geniuses at learning languages which is why I love writing about multilingualism.

 In 2007 I met my husband, Alex, a Finnish guy I want to grow old with.

-In 2009 we got Colbie, our hairy Golden Retriever who taught me endless things, which I’ll have to write down at some point.
+In 2009 we got Colbie, our hairy Golden Retriever who taught me so much!

-In 2010, Alex and I got married—twice—and we spent our honeymoon road tripping California.
+In 2010, Alex and I got married—twice—and we spent our honeymoon road tripping in California.